 Child Care Licensing

-The original licensing law which was passed in 1919 placed the licensing authority with the Kansas Department of Health and Environment.
-The Department administers the licensing law as a preventive program to assure that out-of-home care for children and maternity patients will not be exploitive, unsafe, or unhealthy.
-The main purpose of the law is to protect the health, safety and welfare of children receiving care away from their parents and home.
+The original licensing law which was passed in 1919 which placed the licensing authority with the Kansas Department of Health and Environment (KDHE).
+KDHE administers the licensing law as a preventive program to assure that out-of-home care for children will not be exploitive, unsafe, or unhealthy.
+The main purpose of the licensing law is to protect the health, safety and welfare of children receiving care away from their parents.
 It is also a consumer protection law assuring parents that the care they are paying for meets minimum standards of good care.

-Licensure (depending on the number of children in care) is required regardless of the motivation for providing care, and whether or not there is advertisement of or payment of services.
+Licensing is required regardless of the motivation for providing care, and whether or not there is advertisement of or payment of services.
 The essential fact is that a child or children receive care away from their parents.
 A license is not required when child care is provided for not more than two children unrelated to the provider for 20 hours of a week or LESS.
 Total time is determined by adding the hours each child is cared for weekly.

 KDHE contracts with the Butler County Health Department to provide local regulatory services for: